Jonah Hex: Supporting cast

 As he was not a traditional superhero, Jonah Hex never amassed a "rogues' gallery" comparable to that of other costumed comic-book heroes such as Batman or the Flash, though he had a few adversaries who returned from time to time.
 The first and most notable of these to date was Quentin Turnbull, who was initially known only as the "man with the eagle-topped cane".
 Turnbull was the father of Hex's oldest friend, Jeb Turnbull.
-During the American Civil War, Jonah, then a Confederate cavalryman, surrendered himself to the Union forces after the passage of the Emancipation Proclamation, but he refused to betray where his fellow Confederates were camped.
+During the American Civil War, Jonah, then a Confederate cavalryman, surrendered himself to the Union forces after the passage of the Emancipation Proclamation, but he refused to betray where his fellow-Confederates were camped.
 A Union soldier was able to determine the location of their camp anyway by examining the dirt in the hooves of Jonah's horse.
 Jonah's comrades were all captured and then later massacred during the "Fort Charlotte Massacre", including Jeb.
 Believing the false rumors that Jonah had helped plan the massacre, Turnbull swore to avenge his son.

 One such scheme involved Turnbull hiring an unnamed stage actor to impersonate Hex to try and frame him as a murderous outlaw.
-This actor, naming himself "The Chameleon", was eventually hideously scarred in a fire started by Hex, and he also swore revenge on the bounty hunter.
+This actor, naming himself "The Chameleon", was eventually hideously scarred in a fire started by Hex, and he also swore revenge on the bounty-hunter.

 El Papagayo was a Mexican bandit running guns.
 Hex was hired by the United States Secret Service (actually a man hired by Turnbull to pose as a Secret Service agent) to infiltrate El Papagayo's band and bring him to justice.
 Hex was unsuccessful, and he and Papagayo met several more times over the years until Hex finally stabbed him dead in a confrontation.

-Hex also had a number of allies and supporting characters during many of his adventures, but most wound up getting killed in the course of helping him.
+Jonah Hex also had a number of allies and supporting characters during many of his adventures, but most wound up getting killed in the course of helping him.
 An exception is Tallulah Black, a character introduced in 2007.
 As a young woman, Tallulah was savagely raped and mutilated by the men who murdered her family.
 She was saved by Hex, who helped her gain vengeance.
-She would go on to become a bounty hunter herself and eventually Hex's lover.
+She would go on to become a bounty-huntress herself and eventually Hex's lover.
 Tallulah eventually became pregnant by Hex, but their child, a girl, was killed before being born.
 (Jonah Hex vol. 2, #50).

 Joshua Dazzleby is Jonah's half-brother and is introduced in the graphic novel Jonah Hex: No Way Back (2010) as a preacher and elected sheriff of a moralistic town that bans saloons and prostitution.
 Dazzleby is the opposite of Hex: he was raised properly, and as such, is respected and has risen to a position of leadership among his peers.
-He welcomes his half-brother when the latter tracks him down, but Hex ultimately chooses to leave when he realizes he doesn't belong.
+He welcomes his half-brother when the latter tracks him down, but Hex ultimately chooses to leave when he realizes that he doesn't belong.
 Nevertheless, the two brothers part on amicable terms.